-The mission of HPU's BSW Program is to prepare undergraduate students in the art and science of social work through competent, effective generalist practice to achieve social justice and honor the dignity of all peoples.
+The mission of Hawai'i Pacific University (HPU) Bachelor of Social Work (BSW) Program is to prepare undergraduate students in the art and science of social work through competent, effective generalist practice to achieve social justice and honor the dignity of all peoples.
 HPU's social work students should unashamedly want to "make the world a better place" through caring, professional practice aimed at helping all people to meet their needs and secure their rights in the ever-changing local, national, and global environment.